JBielanski/CCDCiel_Scripts/README.md

 - set manually focuser in position near focuse point
 - run script with parameters:

+--> "-m CALCULATE" - [OPTIONAL] calculate is default mode

---> "-f <position>" - provide position near focus point
+--> "-f <position>" - [OBLIGATORY] provide position near focus point

+--> "-n <filter name>" OR "-i <filter index>" - [OBLIGATORY] to set reference filter

+--> -s <list of filters IDs> - [OPTIONAL] run autofocus for selected filters, provide list as array like: [1,3,4,5] (*)

---> "-d <name>" - name of database, default "focuser_position_per_filter.db"
+--> "-d <name>" - [OPTIONAL] name of database, default "focuser_position_per_filter.db"

---> "-t <autofocus type>" - set autofocus method AUTO or INPLACE, AUTO is default and could move telescope to focus star
+--> "-t <autofocus type>" - [OPTIONAL] set autofocus method AUTO or INPLACE, AUTO is default and could move telescope to focus star

 2) Usage when database has been created:
 - run script with parameters:

+--> "-m CALCULATE" - [OPTIONAL] calculate is default mode

---> "-d <name>" - name of database if you provide own name, default "focuser_position_per_filter.db"
+--> "-d <name>" - [OBLIGATORY/OPTIONAL] name of database if you provide own name, default "focuser_position_per_filter.db"

---> "-t <autofocus type>" - set autofocus method AUTO or INPLACE, AUTO is default and could move telescope to focus star
+--> "-t <autofocus type>" - [OPTIONAL] set autofocus method AUTO or INPLACE, AUTO is default and could move telescope to focus star

+--> "-n <filter name>" OR "-i <filter index>" - [OPTIONAL] to change reference filter, if not provided used reference filter from database

+--> -s <list of filters IDs> - [OPTIONAL] run autofocus for selected filters, provide list as array like: [1,3,4,5] (*)

 3) Read data from database without running autofocus
 - run script with parameters:

---> "-m READ" - script will read data from database
+--> "-m READ" - [OBLIGATORY] script will read data from database

---> "-d <name>" - name of database if you provide own name, default "focuser_position_per_filter.db"
+--> "-d <name>" - [OBLIGATORY/OPTIONAL] name of database if you provide own name, default "focuser_position_per_filter.db"

---> "-n <filter name>" - set reference filter, for CCDCiel older than 0.9.92-3829 set current filter and read position
+--> "-n <filter name>" - [OBLIGATORY/OPTIONAL] set reference filter optional for new CCDCiel, for CCDCiel older than 0.9.92-3829 set current filter and read position, so parameter is obligatory

 4) Reset focuser and filter wheel data, useful at the end off session
 - run script with parameters:

---> "-m RESET"
+--> "-m RESET" - [OBLIGATORY] reset configuration in CCDCiel

 5) Display help
 - run script with parameters:

---> "--help"
+--> "--help" - display help

-6) Use filters subset:
-- run script with parameters:

---> -s [1,3,4,5]

-for calculation will be used filters with index 1,3,4 and 5 if they are in filters wheel others filters will be marked as not in use.
+(*) for calculation will be used filters with index 1,3,4 and 5 if they are in filters wheel others filters will be marked as not in use.

 ## List of changes: